hchasens/PCA-Example/README.md

 # PCA Example

-Principal Components Analysis Real World Example
+Principal Components Analysis Real World Example - Project 4 Report for Machine Learning

 ## Overview

 ### Description

 An example of Principal Component Analysis to reduce the dimensionality of datasets.
 Three test datasets are used, `Iris`, `Optdigits`, and `LFW Crop`.
 They're placed in a `/data` directory which is under `.gitignore`.
 As such they are not uploaded to this repository.
 All data has been preprocessed by removing all strings.
+> Notice: This code base is not maintained.
+Many things are hard code.
+The code in this repository was strictly used for created the graphics for this report and **is not intended to be forked or reused.** It may be used for reference within the confines of the license.

 ### Algorithm